 Government decision-making is subject to a wide range of public law and administrative controls designed to ensure lawfulness, consistency, transparency, and accountability.
-The essential elements of the public law framework include both general and sector-specific regulatory and accountability statutes10, and a range of administrative and ethical requirements and guidelines administered by central agencies such as the Cabinet Office, the Audit Office, the Treasury, and the State Services Commission11.
+The essential elements of the public law framework include both general and sector-specific regulatory and accountability statutes, and a range of administrative and ethical requirements and guidelines administered by central agencies such as the Cabinet Office, the Treasury, and the State Services Commission.